Long-time equilibration can determine transient thermality: Introduction

 Then, in a sudden quench, coupling between the two systems is switched on, as depicted in Fig.~\ref{fig:illustr}.
-The total system state $\rho_{AB}(t)$ then evolves under the unitary evolution generated by the post-quench constant total Hamiltonian $H_{\rm tot} := H_A \otimes \id_B + \id_A \otimes H_B + H_\I$, where $H_\I$ is the interaction term and $\id_X$ is the identity operator on the Hilbert space of $X$.
+The total system state $\rho_{AB}(t)$ then evolves under the unitary evolution generated by the post-quench constant total Hamiltonian $H_\tot := H_A \otimes \id_B + \id_A \otimes H_B + H_\I$, where $H_\I$ is the interaction term and $\id_X$ is the identity operator on the Hilbert space of $X$.

-The weak-coupling, thermodynamic-limit textbook expectation for this setting is that the state of each global system remains of Gibbs form at all times $t$, while gradual heat exchange brings the systems to a shared thermal equilibrium \cite{ll5, Turner_1961}.
-Namely, the individual states of $A$ and $B$ obey $\rho_X (t) \approx \tau(T_X (t), H_X)$, with evolving temperatures $T_X(t)$ such that $T_A (t), T_B (t) \to T_\equi$.
-This is in fact the content of Planck's formulation of the zeroth law of thermodynamics \cite{Turner_1961}.
-Down to the mesoscopic scale, the assumption of instantaneous thermality is the cornerstone of the two-temperature model (TTM) in solid-state physics \cite{Anisimov_1967, Anisimov_1974, Sanders_1977, Allen_1987}.
+The textbook expectation for weakly coupled macroscopic systems $A$ and $B$ is that the evolution progresses quasistatically and thus each of them retains global thermality [see Eq.~\eqref{eq:globalthermality}] at all times $t$, while gradual heat exchange brings the systems to a shared thermal equilibrium \cite{ll5}.
+In other words, the individual states of $A$ and $B$ obey $\rho_X (t) \approx \tau(T_X (t), H_X)$, with evolving temperatures $T_X(t)$ such that $T_A (t), T_B (t) \to T^\equi$.
+When the coupling is such that thermal gradients arise within $X$, still, the expectation would be that each small, localized portion of $X$ maintains a Gibbs state with respect to its local Hamiltonian \cite{ll5, Polder_1971, Cahill_2003, Volokitin_2007} at all times.
+Down to the mesoscopic scale, the assumption of instantaneous (local) thermality is the cornerstone of the two-temperature model (TTM) in solid-state physics \cite{Anisimov_1967, Anisimov_1974, Sanders_1977, Allen_1987}.
 It is designed to describe the joint dynamics of electrons and phonons in a solid after the electrons are suddenly heated up by radiation.
 Due to its simplicity, the TTM has been extensively employed for fitting the results of experiments and \textit{ab initio} calculations \cite{Sanders_1977, Allen_1987, Jiang_2005, Lin_2008, Wang_2012, Waldecker_2016, Pudell_2018, Herzog_2022}.

-However, when the coupling between the two global systems is not weak, then the assumption of global thermality of each $A$ and $B$ is no longer valid \cite{Ferraro_2012, Kliesch_2014, Hernandez-Santana_2015}.
-Taking this general observation as a starting point, in this article we ask whether, and in what sense, these many-body systems may nevertheless keep appearing globally thermal when observed only \textit{locally}, i.e., on small subsystems.
+However, when the coupling between and within the two global systems is not weak, then neither the assumption of global thermality, nor that of local thermality, of each $A$ and $B$ is valid any longer \cite{Ferraro_2012, Kliesch_2014, Hernandez-Santana_2015, Intravaia_2016}.
+Taking this general observation as a starting point, in this article we ask whether, and in what sense, these many-body systems may nevertheless keep appearing globally thermal when observed locally, i.e., on small subsystems.